 the value of the

-variable with an extension of
+variable with a suffix of

 To ensure that keys are flushed only when the correct keyring